Self hypnosis is another powerful way to incubate lucid dreams.

-So I think it's good to fall into a self hypnosis routine - perhaps by listening every night just before sleep.
-Your mind will quickly relate the sound of the hypnotist's voice with relaxation and dreaming.
+It's good to fall into a self hypnosis routine - perhaps by listening every night just before sleep or when you wake up early in the morning.
+Your mind will relate the feelings induced with relaxation and lucid dreaming.
 In NLP this is called anchoring and it's a good way of quickly inducing a feeling or state of mind.
 There is no better time to do this than when you are in bed ready to dream.

 To listen to self hypnosis audios for lucid dreaming, see The World of Lucid Dreaming Academy.
 Choose from Day and Night versions (depending on your schedule) and the guided visualizations and auto suggestions help incubate lucid dreams every time.